 Connection: We heal through our connections with others.
 Involving ourselves with others in a similar situation such as addiction, allows us to support each other and learn from other’s experiences.
 With connection we develop a social network and we gain power when we come across others in the same situation.
 We move from being disconnected to being connected to others.

 Compassion: This is necessary part of feeling empathy.
 We are willing to hear someone else’s pain.
 We don’t have to be born compassionate.
 We can learn and be committed to the idea of being understanding and loving to others.
-We need to be willing to practice listening and understanding other’s painful stories.
+Be willing to practice listening and understanding another person’s painful stories.
 We can feel compassion for someone else’s story if we have accepted our story with all it’s flaws.
 Compassion is not about healing the other person, compassion is about two similar people listening to each other.

 Empathy: Responding to others in a meaningful and caring way is the strongest remedy for shame.
 Being empathetic allows us to use our own experiences to connect with a story that someone is sharing with us, and to be able to see, hear and feel another’s situation.
 When we understand, share the feelings of others, or put ourselves in someone else’s shoes, we connect on a deeper level.
 People who are able to resist feeling shame can both give and receive empathy.